webermaster/spring-cloud-template/README.md

 ### Service
 A web application the demonstrates how to use the `EurekaClient` to resolve application dependencies for use with the `RestTemplate`.
-In addition, this service demonstrates how to use Hystrix, exposing a Hystrix stream for use with the dashboard.
+In addition, this service demonstrates how to use Hystrix, exposing a Hystrix stream for use with the dashboard and how to use Sleuth, exporting metrics for use with the Zipkin dashboard.
 For demonstration purposes it is suggested that you start two instances of this service so that the following application will take full use of client-side load-balance via its `@LoadBalanced` `RestTemplate` and Ribbon.
 This service can be started like so:

 ```bash
 cd *service